dsu-arl/pace-crypto-dojo/ciphers/caesarscript/DESCRIPTION.md

 ## Challenge Description
-Manually encryption and decryption can be rather tedious.
+Manual encryption and decryption can be rather tedious.
 Unlike Julius Caesar, we have modern computers - let's write a script to do the work for us!

 ### How It Works:
 This challenge will give you an encoded word and the amount it was shifted by during the encryption process.
 You will need to decrypt it.